 At the close of each sermon, the preacher will “extend an invitation.”
 This is simply an opportune time to invite anyone who wishes to “respond” to come to the front pew of the auditorium while the congregation sings a hymn.
 This is an individual’s voluntary decision and no one will ever be singled out or asked to come down.
 So don’t worry-- you will not be expected or called to come down!
 There may be several that respond or none at all.
 Those who do respond may do so for a variety of reasons from confessing sins, asking for prayers or support, or other specific or even non specific needs.
 (James 5:16) Some may desire to be baptized for the remission of sins.
 If so, you will hear the public confession and witness the baptism during the service.
 The congregation will sing hymns while the parties prepare for the baptism and immediately afterwards, we will continue with the conclusion of the service.
 The baptism will be an immersion and will take place in the pool behind the projector screen (screen will be raised for viewing).
 (Acts 8:35-39; Romans 6: 3-5; Colossians 2:12)

-We provide an attended nursery during Sunday morning class for ages 2 and under.
 You may use the nursery as needed anytime during services.
 You will find a crib, changing table and rocking chair to use.

 The ladies restroom is located near our side entrance.
-From the front foyer, turn right and head towards the side door (in photo) and the ladies restroom is immediately on the left wall.
+From the front foyer, turn right and head towards the side door and the ladies restroom is immediately on the left wall.
 There are no changing stations in the ladies restroom.
 Please use the changing table provided in the nursery.
 You may enter the nursery through a pass-through door in the ladies restroom.

 We hope you will worship with us real soon!